shruti-create/cse15l-lab-reports/week-8.md

 "i" to insert and pressing < escape > and then ":w" to write into the code and then ":q" to quit vim.
 <img width="369" alt="Screenshot 2023-02-27 at 12 17 12 PM" src="https://user-images.githubusercontent.com/68794846/221674520-d0c8aad1-1fd9-48b1-ba01-3173dd421561.png">

 In the vim after I pressed "i" and edited the code.
-To do this, after I pressed "i" I clicked on the line that had the issue and fixed the line.
+To do this, after I pressed "i" I moved my cursor onto the line that had the bug and clicked and was able to access and fix the line.
+There are no other commands and there was no way to search for the line.
+I had to just click on where the issue was and fix it accordingly.
 Here is the fixed image:

 <img width="990" alt="Screenshot 2023-02-27 at 11 32 44 AM" src="https://user-images.githubusercontent.com/68794846/221664391-17619e23-4ca8-4c03-96be-94a50bba202b.png">